Sunday, January 11, 2004

 On the way, Jana pointed out to me along the road the flags & office of PAS, a conservative Muslim opposition party that is locally popular with some of the people.
 [Note: The political party UMNO (United Malays National Organization), which represents the predominant, native-Malay population, has been the predominant force in Malaysian politics for years.
 UMNO generally has formed a government in coalition with the main Chinese & Indian political parties.
 There are, however, a number of opposition parties, including PAS.
 PAS, which would impose a more conservative, Islamic-based law on the Muslim population, has won some local state elections in a couple of the more heavily Muslim majority states on the eastern peninsular coast in the past.
 However, in recent elections in March, 2004, it suffered serious reversals.]

-Meeting Jana’s Relatives in Perlis:
+cheap beer lyrics Meeting Jana’s Relatives in Perlis:

 Jana’s relatives in Perlis include, primarily, her mother’s two brothers (uncles), their wives & their children (cousins).
 One of Jana’s uncles (Big Uncle) was a politician . . . he owned the shopfront house, where the family business was housed (ground floor, front).
 Jana, with her mother, brother and sister, lived there (ground floor rear), rent free, after Jana’s father died (when she was 6 years old?).
 Big Uncle, his wife, and 7 children, all lived on the 2nd floor, above.
 Jana grew up with these 7 cousins–6 girls and a boy.
 Jana was also close with Second Uncle’s 4 children, who lived nearby.